-Because of this, L&I has issued a stop work order to halt the demolition until requirements have been met, officials told Action News.
+Because of that, L&I has issued a stop-work order to halt the demolition until requirements have been met.
+It's not clear how long that will take.